zadarmo/zadarmo/README.md

 - 🔭 I’m currently working on **graphical neural network** reserach
 - 🌱 I’m currently learning Java backend development
 - ❤️ I'm interested in **machine learning**, **data science**, **big data**, **web development**
-- 🤔 I’m trying to focus on contributing to open source project
+- 🤔 I’m trying to focus on contributing to open source projects
 - 👨‍💻 I want to be a full stack engineer for now

 # Find me around the web 🌎